icsharpcode/ILSpy/ICSharpCode.ILSpyCmd/README.md

         ilspycmd sample.dll --generate-diagrammer -o c:\diagrammer --generate-diagrammer-include LightJson\\..+ --generate-diagrammer-exclude LightJson\\.Serialization\\..+
 ```

-# Generate a HTML diagrammer using the console app
+## Generate HTML diagrammers

 Once you have an output folder in mind, you can adopt either of the following strategies
 to generate a HTML diagrammer from a .Net assembly using the console app.

-## Manually before use
+### Manually before use

 **Create the output folder** in your location of choice and inside it **a new shell script**.

 Using the CMD shell in a Windows environment for example, you'd create a `regenerate.cmd` looking somewhat like this:

 <pre>
-..\..\path\to\netAmermaid.exe --assembly ..\path\to\your\assembly.dll --output-folder .
+..\..\path\to\ilspycmd.exe ..\path\to\your\assembly.dll --generate-diagrammer --outputdir .
 </pre>

 With this script in place, run it to (re-)generate the HTML diagrammer at your leisure.
-Note that `--output-folder .` directs the output to the current directory.
+Note that `--outputdir .` directs the output to the current directory.

-## Automatically
+### Automatically

 If you want to deploy an up-to-date HTML diagrammer as part of your live documentation,
 you'll want to automate its regeneration to keep it in sync with your code base.

 For example, you might like to share the diagrammer on a web server or - in general - with users
-who cannot or may not regenerate it; lacking either access to the netAmermaid console app or permission to use it.
+who cannot or may not regenerate it; lacking either access to the ilspycmd console app or permission to use it.

 In such cases, you can dangle the regeneration off the end of either your build or deployment pipeline.
 Note that the macros used here apply to [MSBuild](https://learn.microsoft.com/en-us/visualstudio/msbuild/msbuild) for [Visual Studio](https://learn.microsoft.com/en-us/visualstudio/ide/reference/pre-build-event-post-build-event-command-line-dialog-box) and your mileage may vary with VS for Mac or VS Code.

-### After building
+#### After building

 To regenerate the HTML diagrammer from your output assembly after building,
 add something like the following to your project file.